cockroachdb/docs/src/current/cockroachcloud/authorization.md

 ## Organization user roles

 When a user is first added to an organization, they are granted the default role, **Org Member**, which grants no permissions and only indicates membership in the organization.
-Org or Cluster Administrators may edit the roles assigned to organization users in the {{ site.data.products.db }} console's [**Access Management** page](https://cockroachlabs.cloud/access), or using the {{ site.data.products.db }} API /Terraform Provider.
+Org or Cluster Administrators may edit the roles assigned to organization users in the CockroachDB {{ site.data.products.cloud }} console's [**Access Management** page](https://cockroachlabs.cloud/access), or using the CockroachDB {{ site.data.products.cloud }} API /Terraform Provider.

 {% include_cached cockroachcloud/first-org-user-roles.md %}

 To learn more, refer to [Manage organization users]({% link cockroachcloud/managing-access.md %}#manage-an-organizations-users).

-The following roles may be granted to {{ site.data.products.db }} organization users within a specific organization:
+The following roles may be granted to CockroachDB {{ site.data.products.cloud }} organization users within a specific organization:

 ### Organization Member